2018 Resolution The Unitarian Universalist Congregation in Westport Annual Meeting

 In recent months, we have seen, felt and heard the power of women claiming their voices and speaking their truth as part of the #MeToo Movement.
 The courageous acts of women from all backgrounds telling their stories and breaking the silence that protects abusive behavior led Time magazine to name as its person of the year in 2017 the voices that launched the #MeToo Movement.
-Echoes of the #MeToo Movement also reverberated within the walls of The Unitarian Church in Westport.
+Echoes of the #MeToo Movement also reverberated within the walls of The Unitarian Universalist Congregation in Westport.
 Women who had suffered (or endured) sexual harassment and abuse were sitting in our pews, our meeting spaces, and in our church offices.
 Gender, age, race, ethnicity, education, socio-economic and marital status or cultural privilege have not protected us.
 Our religious heritages – Unitarian, Universalist, and Unitarian Universalist – compelled us to address the important, widespread, and complex social issues of sexual abuse and interpersonal violence that profoundly affect all people by diminishing human dignity and free choice.

 WHEREAS the Unitarian Universalist Association (UUA) has taken positions on relevant issues of social justice as an expression of our faith and values and since 1961 has passed 89 resolutions and statements of conscience on sexual justice issues that have largely been in response to public events.
 These statements present a remarkable commitment to sexual justice; and